 “At night, use lights that feature warmer color temperatures – those that fall in the 2,700 to 3,000 Kelvin range.
-That’s the way to emulate the outside environment’s evening light and get ready for sleep.
+Also, use a dimmer to lower the intensity of light as the night progresses.
 Lowering lighting actually helps reduce blood pressure and encourages people to relax.
-So dimmer lights in the bedroom — and no blue computer light!”
+So dimmer lights in the bedroom — and reduce use of electronics.”

 Flexibility is Key

 Flexibility is one natural benefit of smart lighting design.
 New advancements in lighting controls have made lighting for mood easier than ever.